cdslaborg/paramonted/generic/2/_includes/specdram.md

 ### proposalCov

 The simulation specification `proposalCov` is a square positive-definite matrix of type `real` of the highest precision available within the ParaMonte library, of shape `(ndim, ndim)`, where `ndim` is the number of dimensions of the sampling space.
 It serves as the best-guess starting covariance matrix of the proposal distribution.
-To bring the sampling efficiency of the sampler to within the desired requested range, the covariance matrix will be adaptively updated throughout the simulation, according to the user-specified schedule.
+To bring the sampling efficiency of the sampler to within the desired requested range, the covariance matrix will be adaptively updated throughout the simulation according to the user-specified schedule.
 If `proposalCov` is not provided by the user or it is completely missing from the input file, its value will be automatically computed via the input variables `proposalCor` and `proposalStd` (or via their default values, if not provided).
 If the simulation specification `outputStatus` is set to "extend" and a successful prior simulation run exists, then `proposalCov` will be set to the covariance matrix of the output sample from the most recent simulation run.
 In this case, the computed `proposalCov` will override any user-specified value.
 Otherwise, the default value for `proposalCov` is a square Identity matrix of rank `ndim`.

 Related specifications: [proposal](#proposal), [proposalCor](#proposalcor), [proposalCov](#proposalcov), [proposalStd](#proposalstd).<br>